espruino/EspruinoDocs/info/Gadgetbridge.md

 This will send a Global Android intent which can cause certain apps/windows to open, or can be used with apps like `Tasker`.

 *(The following is not present in Gadgetbridge version 0.68.0 published on F-droid as of 2022-08-18, but works for beta testers of "Bangle.js Gadgetbridge" on Google Play Store.
-Or if building from source.)*
+It's also available in the [nigtly releases](https://freeyourgadget.codeberg.page/fdroid/repo/), or if [building from source](https://www.espruino.com/Gadgetbridge#building-gadgetbridge).)*

 Or: